The DSN Traveller travels the Matrix network under the name of

 The bot was written in Rust using ruma-client from the Ruma project.

-I won't be able to keep this website here running forever after my thesis is done, but you'll hear through #TWIM:matrix.org when and where to find the publication and the results.
+I'm now working on a scientific paper on the results, which will boil down the more than 80 pages of the thesis to something much more digestible. 🔬 I won't be able to keep this website here running forever, but you'll hear through #TWIM:matrix.org when and where to find the publication and the results.

 - Travis Ralston's Matrix Traveler Bot was used for getting the initial room list for the DSN Traveller.